John-Lin/Pic-helper/README.md

 	Use terminal and switch to the folder then type `$ python Pic_classify.py` photo will be classified.

-	If you want to pick favorite photo just switch to /JPG folder then type `$ python Pic_selector.py`.
+	If you want to pick favorite photo just switch to the /JPG folder then type `$ python Pic_selector.py`

-	RAW files `$ python RAW_selector` and so on.
+	or even pick favorite RAW files switch to the /RAW folder then type `$ python RAW_selector`.

 Currently supported camera photo